In One Basket: What COVID-19 has revealed about our increasing dependency

 Alexander Hamilton, for instance, argued in a report before Congress in 1791, that America should do its best to increase manufacturing in its borders in order that the country might be “independent on foreign nations, for military and other essential supplies.”

-The difference between Hamilton and Jefferson’s position, then, was not one of economic prosperity against independence, but of the relative priorities of national and personal independence.
+The difference between Hamilton and Jefferson’s position, then, was not one of economic prosperity versus independence, but of the relative priorities of national and personal independence.

 “The Wealth of Nations” Realized